enechange/EnergyDataSimulationChallenge/README.md

 ### Deadline

-The deadline for Challange 1 is September 31.
+The deadline for Challenge 1 is 30th September.
 Please commit files and make a Pull Request by the deadline.

 ## Challenge 2 - Web Application